How do you use a pump cover?

 Routine Maintenance Procedures

-- Gasket inspection: Check for wear or damage and replace as necessary.
+- Examine the gaskets for wear or damage and replace them as needed.

-- Fastener tightness: Verify and adjust the tightness of bolts or screws.
+- Tightness of fasteners: Check and modify the tightness of bolts or screws.

 Common Issues and Solutions